The adoption process explained

 If you and the social workers involved with you and the child want to progress with the match, this will be presented to the adoption matching panel, who will make a recommendation about the proposed match.
 The agency decision maker from the child’s local authority will make the final decision about the match taking into account reports presented to the adoption matching panel and panel recommendation.

-Once we have agreed the match, we will plan a period of introductions with you and the child during which time we will introduce you to them as their adoptive parent(s) and you will have the opportunity to spend increasing amounts of time getting to know them.
-The timing and length of introductions varies depending on the needs and age of the child.
+Once we have agreed the match, we will plan a period of introductions with you and the child or children during which time they will understand that you will be their adoptive parent(s).
+During this period you will spend increasing amounts of time getting to know them, and them you.
+The timing and length of introductions varies depending on the needs and age of the child, is most usually supported by foster carers who have been caring for, and know the child/ children well..

 Together4Childrem - Adoption Process - Stage 2